 6.11.1 Applicability to language

-This vulnerability is not applicable to Fortran in most circumstances.
-There is no mechanism for associating a data pointer with a procedure pointer.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.11 is not applicable to Fortran except in the context of polymorphic pointers and c_ptr.

+When an unlimited polymorphic pointer has a target of a sequence type or an interoperable derived type, a type-breaking cast might occur.

 A non-polymorphic pointer is declared with a type and can be associated only with an object of its type.
 A polymorphic pointer that is not unlimited polymorphic is declared with a type and can be associated only with an object of its type or an extension of its type.
 An unlimited polymorphic pointer can be used to reference its target only by using a type with which the type of its target is compatible in a select type construct.
+There is no mechanism for associating a data pointer with a procedure pointer.
 These restrictions are enforced during compilation.
-An unlimited polymorphic pointer can also be assigned to a sequence type or bind(c) type pointer; this is unsafe, and cannot be checked during compilation.

-When an unlimited polymorphic pointer has a target of a sequence type or an interoperable derived type, a type-breaking cast might occur.

-A pointer appearing as an argument to the intrinsic module procedure c_f_pointer effectively has its type changed to the intrinsic type c_ptr.
-Further casts could be made if the pointer is processed by procedures written in a language other than Fortran.
+A pointer appearing as an argument to the intrinsic module procedure c_f_pointer effectively has its type changed to the intrinsic type c_ptr, which can be recast to any type.

 6.11.2 Guidance to language users

-Avoid C interoperability features in programs that do not interoperate with other languages.
+Avoid the use of C-style pointers to perform type casts.
+If necessary, restrict its use to cast between externally provided types and internal types.

-Avoid use of sequence types.
+Use static analysis tools to detect the use of casts between unrelated types.

 6.12 Pointer Arithmetic [RVG]

-This vulnerability is not applicable to Fortran.
-There is no mechanism for pointer arithmetic in Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.12 is not applicable to Fortran since there is no mechanism for pointer arithmetic in Fortran.

 6.13 Null Pointer Dereference [XYH]

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.

-A Fortran pointer should not be referenced when its status is disassociated.
+A Fortran pointer must not be referenced when its status is disassociated or nullified.

 A Fortran pointer by default is initially undefined and not nullified.
 A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.